Nayan-Chaturvedi/ChaiAurCode/README.md

 - We can extract keys using Object.keys and values using Object.values from an object
 - **Object.entries() :** To get all the values of object in key value pair
 - **hasOwnProperty():** To check the property exists in object or not
-- To check the different mehoda available in object, use this trick
+- To check the different method available in object, use this trick
 - Go to browser console
 - ```javascript
-  const obj1 = {1:"a",2:"b"} ➜ obj1 ➜ chec all the methods in [prototype]
+  const obj1 = {1:"a",2:"b"} ➜ obj1 ➜ check all the methods in [prototype]

 <hr/>